Open all

 Co-curricular

-A proper sport-for-all-ethos, with football, rugby basketball, lacrosse, squash, equestrianism et al and the extraordinarily good Performance Sport programme for the top set, plus lots of variety for those who prefer to play for fun (the brand-new skate park being a perfect example).
-The new sports centre is fabulous: a smart indoor bouldering wall, indoor sprint track with state-of-the-art laser timers, and a dedicated analysis room with 3D cameras and physiotherapy to ensure everyone is in peak condition.
-The equestrian centre is top notch and the show jumping lesson we spotted as we toured the grounds in the school buggy was impressive.
-Rowing is popular too (one of the coaches is a double Olympian), with a boathouse down on the river.
+Bryanston's director of sport Rory McCann is a huge advocate for sports as a boost for pupils’ wellbeing and sense of belonging – and a team-first mentality across all sports and disciplines.
+There’s a proper sport-for-all-ethos, with football, rugby, netball, hockey, cricket, rowing, squash and equestrianism et al, as well as the extraordinarily good Performance Sport programme for the top set, plus lots of variety for those who prefer to play for fun (the brand new skate park being a perfect example).
+The new sports centre is fabulous, featuring a smart indoor bouldering wall, indoor sprint track with state-of-the-art laser timers and a dedicated analysis room with 3D cameras and physiotherapy to ensure everyone is in peak condition.

-Every pupil gets a year’s worth of private singing or instrumental lessons and most choose to carry on way beyond that.
-There’s a concert hall, recording studio – and an all-pervading atmosphere of encouragement.
 Then there are the 80+ clubs and societies on offer (members of staff are all expected to run one, and taster sessions in Year 9 get pupils trying something new); compulsory outdoor education (but no CCF); and the brilliant Pioneering programme in which pupils run riding classes for the disabled, work as classroom assistants in local primary schools or create artwork to donate to the local community.

 Boarding